It's time to change how companies support their products.

 Customers have problems with products.
 That’s natural.
 But modern product support is terrible.
 Who doesn't dread calling telephone help lines?
 Hanging on hold for ages to talk to out-sourced support staff who know less about the problem than you do and can’t (or won't) deviate from apology-laden scripts?

-Is asking your customers to search through GB of complaints and misinformation on self-help forums really the best answer?
+Is asking your customers to search through megabytes of complaints and misinformation on self-help forums really the best answer?

 The problem is that providing product support is time-consuming and expensive, especially for complex products sold to thousands of consumers.
 It's mission impossible.
 So, unfortunately, the limit of most companies' ambition is to be no worse at support than their competitors.